freiheit-com/fuava_simplebatch/README.md

 ## Importer (works with Control-File)

-Example for an importer (runs after the  downloader documented below).
+Example for an importer (runs after the  downloader documented above).
 It imports a list of Article instances from a json file.
 ```java
 final CtlImporterJob<Article> job = new CtlImporterJob.Builder<Article>()